 Once you receive the over-65 homestead exemption, you get a tax ceiling for your school taxes.
 In addition, Jefferson County and the City of Port Arthur also grant a tax ceiling.
 The taxes on your home for the entities granting the tax ceiling cannot increase above the lesser of the amount of taxes you would have paid the year you turned 65 based on a full year with the over-65 exemption or the amount of taxes paid in the following year.
 Should you move into a new residence after turning 65, this tax ceiling is transferable.
 Please contact the Appraisal District for more information on this matter.

-If your spouse who was receiving the over-65 homestead exemption dies, this exemption will transfer to the surviving spouse providing the spouse is 55 years of age or older and maintains ownership of the home.
+If your spouse who was receiving the age 65 or older homestead exemption dies, this exemption will transfer to the surviving spouse providing the spouse is 55 years of age or older and maintains ownership of the home.
 The surviving spouse must apply for this exemption.

 A person with a disability may get an additional exemption.
 A "disability" means either (1) you cannot engage in gainful work because of a physical or mental disability or (2) you are 55 years of age, blind, and cannot engage in your previous work because of your blindness.
 If you receive disability benefits under the Federal Old Age, Survivors and Disability Insurance Program administered by the Social Security Administration, you will qualify.